 What’s the problem?

 Keeping projects on track towards achieving agreed goals can be a challenge for any organisation.
 The challenge can be even greater for partnerships, where multiple organisations need to work collectively to achieve their outcomes.
-That’s why it’s important to monitor and evaluate progress against objectives, and identify and understand if things are going off track and plan and execute actions that will overcome deviations.
+That’s why it’s important to monitor and evaluate progress against objectives, and to understand what is happening within the partnership against a range of measures.

 What is the project about?

-Living Water is part of Whakamana Te Waituna (WTW), a partnership which includes Ngāi Tahu, Awarua Rūnanga, Southland District Council, and Environment Southland.
-WTW have been working collectively in the Waituna catchment alongside the community since 2011.
-WTW has ambitious goals that rely on partner organisations working well together.
+Living Water is part of Whakamana Te Waituna, a partnership which includes Ngāi Tahu, Awarua Rūnanga, Southland District Council, Environment Southland Department of Conservation and Fonterra.
+The partners have been working collectively in the Waituna catchment alongside the community since 2011.
+The partnership has ambitious goals that rely on partner organisations working well together.

 Living Water has invested in a monitoring and evaluation framework to help ensure all the partners are aligned and working collectively toward the agreed outcomes.
-The monitoring and evaluation framework for the WTW partnership is based on a learning and outcomes-based approach to planning, managing and evaluating.
+The monitoring and evaluation framework for the partnership is based on a learning and outcomes-based (or theory of change) approach to planning, managing and evaluating.
 Monitoring and evaluation is an essential part of determining the partnership’s success.

 What has been done?

-A Monitoring and Evaluation (M&E) Framework has been co-designed and an Action Plan developed, which provides tools to identify what to measure, when and who is responsible.
+A Monitoring and Evaluation (M&E) Framework was co-designed and an Action Plan developed in 2019, which provides tools to identify what to measure, when and who is responsible.
 Monitoring and evaluation can take many forms.
 The monitoring may include measuring the outcomes of projects so the results can be compared with baseline data to see if progress has been made towards targets.
 In addition to measuring and assessing the outcomes of trials, organisational partnerships can be monitored and assessed to evaluate how they are working and if they are producing the desired social and cultural outcomes.
-A cost and gap analysis has been completed to help with planning and budgeting to implement the framework.

 Monitoring and evaluation shines a spotlight on what and how things are done and what’s being achieved.
 Without a monitoring and evaluation framework in place there would be no way of knowing what was or wasn’t working and why, so plans and actions can be changed to keep projects on course to achieve agreed goals.